-With knowledge about the development of stress reactions, you can predict and plan your behavior and behavior of other people.
+With knowledge about the development of stress reactions, you can predict and plan the behavior of other people.

 But after a short time, the organism passes to the counter-shock phase.
 At this time, it mobilizes all possible resources to combat stress and adapt to new conditions.
 Such mobilization occurs due to the activation of the sympathetic nervous system and the release of adrenaline by the adrenal glands.

 As a result, body temperature and blood pressure rise.
 The amount of glucose in the blood increases – the main source of energy for the brain, heart, and muscles.
-The heart beats faster and harder, breathing deepens.
-Muscle tone increases, the brain is activated, increasing the efficiency of its activities.
+The heart beats faster and harder, and breathing deepens.
+Muscle tone increases and the brain is activated, increasing the efficiency of its activities.
 The volume of blood circulating in the vessels becomes larger.
 Increases the breakdown of nutrients.